How your operation gets ready.

 - Ramp time is anyone's guess

-Some structure exists, but it's lead-dependent.
+Some structure exists for humans, but it's lead-dependent.
+The AI is still on its own track.
 Specific seniors are great trainers; the rest aren't.
 Some milestones are tracked, most aren't.
-Ramp time is improving but unpredictable.
+The AI's prompt drifts on a vendor cadence.
+Ramp time is improving but unpredictable; AI behavior is unread.

 - Lead-driven training